everythingwillbetakenaway/DX7-Supercollider/README.md

 You can try these kinds of example by running the code at the very end of the DX7.scd file.

 edit: I deleted my Soundcloud and opened another one and couldn't find the original files so links goes to my new Soundcloud account.
-Check for good music reposts.
+Tune in for some experimental music reposts and tracks I made.

 ### Basic MIDI implementation